Michael Harris II Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The White Sox give up the third-most home runs in baseball (126 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (129 total, 1.4 per game).

-- His last time out was on Thursday, July 6 against the Toronto Blue Jays, when the righty tossed seven scoreless innings while allowing only one hit.
+- His last time out came on Saturday, July 8 against the St. Louis Cardinals, when the right-hander threw six innings, surrendering five earned runs while allowing 11 hits.

 © 2023 Data Skrive.
 All rights reserved.